calebcassel/react-workshop/README.md

+# React Workshop
+A tutorial and live-updating development environment for learning the basics of React while making a game.

 ## Getting Started
-Just clone this repository and run `npm install && npm start`, then open your browser to http://localhost:3000.
+Clone this repository and run `npm install && npm start`, then open your browser to http://localhost:3000.